WDAC

-WDAC (94.5 FM) is a commercial radio station licensed to Lancaster, Pennsylvania, known as "Hope 94.5."
+WDAC (94.5 FM) is a commercial radio station licensed to Lancaster, Pennsylvania, known as "Hope 94.5".
 It is owned by the WDAC Radio Company and broadcasts a Christian radio format.
-Christian Adult Contemporary music is heard in morning drive time and late evenings.
+Christian adult contemporary music is heard in morning drive time and late evenings.
 Other hours feature Christian talk and teaching shows from David Jeremiah, Jim Daly, Nancy DeMoss Wolgemuth, Alistair Begg, Chuck Swindoll and others.
-WDAC's radio studios and transmitter are on Lancaster Pike in New Providence.
+WDAC's studios and transmitter are on Lancaster Pike in New Providence.

 WDAC has an effective radiated power (ERP) of 19,000 watts.
 It broadcasts using HD Radio technology.
 Its HD2 digital subchannel has a Christian radio format with the slogan "HOPE Music for the Heart!"

 History

 The Federal Communications Commission (FCC) granted Percy B. Crawford a construction permit for a new FM station on April 15, 1959.
 The original call sign was WLPH.
 On May 25, 1959, the call sign was changed to WDAC.

-WDAC signed on for first time on December 13, 1959.
+WDAC signed on for first time on December 14, 1959.
 It was granted its first license on August 1, 1960.
 On December 16, 1960, the FCC granted a reassignment of the station's license to Ruth Marjorie Crawford following the death of Percy Crawford.

 On June 19, 1973, the FCC granted a voluntary reassignment of the station's license to the WDAC Radio Company, effective July 2, 1973.
 From its earliest days, the station has broadcast a Christian radio format.